wolfmanjm/kivy-smoothie-host/README.md

 Then you need to do the following on the rpi...

 * sudo apt-get install libffi-dev
+* sudo apt-get install libhidapi-libusb0
 * git clone https://github.com/ahtn/python-easyhid
 * cd python-easyhid
-* python3 setup.py install --user
+* sudo python3 setup.py install
-* sudo apt-get install libhidapi-libusb0
 * add to the smoothiehost.ini file...

      [modules]